-Currently, I'm running Timeheart on a 27" core i7 iMac 5K named 'quad', after the fact that it is a quad-core system.
-It has 32 GB of RAM and a little over 4 TB of disk.
+Currently, I'm running Timeheart on a 27" core i9 iMac 5K named 'octad', after the fact that it is a eight-core system.
+It has 64 GB of RAM, 1 TB of SSD storage, and a little over 4 TB of disk.

 I've been collecting Japanese anime for some time now.
 My anime collection currently consists of about 550 DVDs and a handful of laserdiscs and VHS tapes.